OpenSim2Real/hardware_repository/docs/build_instructions_leg.rst

 the build instructions provided by the Open Dynamic Robot Initiative.
 However, several clarifying instructions have been added here to aid construction.

+Before starting assembly, ensure that all parts in the Bill of Materials for the Robotic Leg have arrived.

 About the Open Dynamic Robot Initiative
 ---------------------------------------